 10. Faux Locs

-Dread extensions are the ideal way to go for those who want to rock the temporary dreadlock style without waiting months or years for them to mature.
+Dread extensions are the ideal way to go for those who want to rock the temporary dreadlock style without waiting months or years for them to reach the mature stage.

 - They’re temporary.

 - They look neat as soon as they’re installed.
 You won’t have to wait through the maturing process until they look good.